gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```

 ### Switch
-A Switch is a device that forwards packets between buses also if different physical layers or data-links are in use.
-It supports a default gateway to be able to act as a leaf in a larger tree network.
+A Switch is a device that forwards packets transparently between buses also if different physical layers or data-links are in use.
+It can depend on a default gateway to act as a leaf in a larger tree network.
 ```cpp
  ______             ________             ______
 |      | PJDL bus  |        | PJDLR bus |      |